Zucheli/SDS1/README.md

 A aplicação consiste em uma pesquisa de preferência de games, onde os dados são coletados no app mobile, e depois são listados no app web, que também apresenta um dashboard com gráficos baseados nestes dados.

+Big Game Survey is a full stack web and mobile application built during the 1st edition of **Semana DevSuperior** (# sds1), an event organized by [DevSuperior] (https://devsuperior.com).

+The application consists of a game preference survey, where data is collected on the mobile app, and then is listed on the web app, which also features a dashboard with graphics based on this data.

 ## Layout Mobile
 ![Mobile 1](https://github.com/Zucheli/sds1/blob/master/assets/mobile-tela-inicial.jpeg) ![Mobile 2](https://github.com/Zucheli/sds1/blob/master/assets/mobile-tela-registros.jpeg)